-Food preparation kitchen appliances are a great choice for keen cooks making meals from scratch, anyone who likes to batch cook meals and freeze them, or for anyone who wants to eat home-cooked food without spending hours in the kitchen preparing it, or having lots to clean up afterwards.
+Food preparation kitchen appliances such as food processors and stand mixers are a great choice if you're a keen cook who likes making meals from scratch, like to batch cook meals and freeze them, or if you want to enjoy home-cooked food without spending hours in the kitchen preparing it - and cleaning up afterwards.

 Food processor, stand mixer or mini chopper?

 A food processor's main tasks are chopping, slicing, mixing and grating.
 They're smaller in size than stand mixers (also known as a stand mixers or food mixers).

 Most models come with a knife blade and a dough blade (or dough hook) as well as shredding and slicing discs.
 Some food processors come with extra accessories, such as a blender, mill or mini chopper, and some can even do additional tasks such as chipping or making mayonnaise.